veny/GearmaNode/README.md

 * value object to turn over job's parameters
 * interface to send job notification/information to the job server

-The `job` object has following getters

-* name - getter for name of the function
-* jobServerUid - getter for unique identification of job server that transmited the job
-* handle - getter for job's handle
-* payload - getter for received data (Buffer or String)

-and methods

-* workComplete - sends a notification to the server (and any listening clients) that the job completed successfully
-* reportStatus - reports job's status to the job server
-* reportWarning - sends a warning explicitly to the job server
-* reportError - to indicate that the job failed
-* reportException - to indicate that the job failed with exception (deprecated, provided for backwards compatibility)
-* sendData - send data before job completes

 The `options` can be: